Previous Post: Day 3 – Thangthangka To Jomolhari B.C.

 A Shorter Jomolhari Trekking Route Option:

-Not everyone has the desire (or the time or money) to sign up for the 23-day + Snowman trek.
+Not everyone wants (or has the time or money) to sign up for the 23-day + Snowman trek.
 The trail from Shana to Jomolhari is undoubtedly the one most walked by trekkers visiting Bhutan.
 This probably explains why it certainly had the most litter of any section of the Snowman Trek trail.

 The most common one-to-two-week Jomolhari options include the following: